Genitourinary Malignancies - Board Review Summary

 | SPPORT / RTOG 0534 | Most of the benefit came from adding ADT; no evidence supporting pelvic RT alone | If you intensify, do not forget the systemic part |

 Post-op synthesis: in early salvage disease with PSA roughly 0.1-0.5, ADT usually does not improve MFS or OS meaningfully.
-In later salvage, especially at higher PSA, the case for ADT is stronger.
-The slide set repeatedly emphasizes that pre-salvage PSA is both prognostic and predictive.
+In later salvage, especially with higher PSA, adverse pathology, rapid PSADT, or high Decipher, the case for ADT is stronger.

 High-Risk BCR and EMBARK